-Used to send the status value of an RPC to the client.
+Used to send the status value of an RPC (section 2.2.1.6) to the client.
 The server also uses this token to send the result status value of a T-SQL EXEC query.

 - The token value is 0x79. - This token MUST be returned to the client when an RPC is executed by the server.